Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 a) Max number of live users

-Sophos Firewall v17.5 and later supports 12,288 live users, by default.
+Sophos Firewall supports 12,288 live users by default.

-That can be verified as below
+That can be verified below.

 • Go to 5.
 Device Management > 3.
 Advanced Shell, and run the following commands